These tools share the same syntax normalizer. You can type

 below.
 Variables can be any letters or alphanumerics

-(e.g. x,y,z,x1
+(e.g. x,y,z,x1).

 Common syntax & shortcuts

-Meaning | Unicode | ASCII you can type |
+| Meaning | Unicode | ASCII you can type |

-not | ¬φ | ~φ, not φ |
+| not | ¬φ | ~φ, not φ |

-and | φ ∧ ψ | φ /\ ψ, φ & ψ, φ and ψ |
+| and | φ ∧ ψ | φ /\ ψ, φ & ψ, φ and ψ |

-or | φ ∨ ψ | φ \/ ψ, φ v ψ, φ or ψ |
+| or | φ ∨ ψ | φ \/ ψ, φ v ψ, φ or ψ |

-implies | φ → ψ | φ -> ψ, φ => ψ |
+| implies | φ → ψ | φ -> ψ, φ => ψ |

-forall | ∀x φ | forall x φ, Axφ |
+| forall | ∀x φ | forall x φ, Axφ |

-exists | ∃x φ | exists x φ, Exφ |
+| exists | ∃x φ | exists x φ, Exφ |

-predicates | Rxy, F x | application by juxtaposition or parentheses |
+| predicates | Rxy, F x | application by juxtaposition or parentheses |

-propositional constants | P, Q, R | treated as 0-ary predicates |
+| propositional constants | P, Q, R | treated as 0-ary predicates |

-variable character immediately after the A
+bind a single variable character immediately after

 Proof Checker

 This checker works for proofs in the style of How Logic Works.
 Paste a proof in pipe format, one step per line.
-Each line should have four columns separated by the pipe symbol "|": dependencies, line number, formula, justification.
+Each line should consist of four columns -- dependencies, line number, formula, justification -- separated by the pipe symbol "|".
 For example:

 1 | 1 | P | A

-2 | 1 | Q | A
+2 | 2 | Q | A

-3 | 1 | P & Q | 1,2 &I
+1,2 | 3 | P & Q | 1,2 &I

-The columns do not need to be aligned.
+The columns don't need to be aligned.

 Permissible rules